 Manuel Osorio Manrique de Zúñiga by Francisco de Goya

-The artist chose an interesting way to paint the child; static like marionette surrounded by pets, colours, and interesting use of light.
+The artist chose an interesting way to paint the child; still as a mannequin and surrounded by pets, colours, and interesting use of light.

 Aristotle with a Bust of Homer by Rembrandt

-Rembrandt needs no introduction; he’s one of the most famous painters in the world and a Dutch baroque master.
+Rembrandt needs no introduction; this Dutch Baroque master is one of the most famous painters in the world.

-His work appears in the world’s greatest museums including his piece Aristotle with a Bust of Homer in the MET.
-In this piece, you can see Aristotle dressed in 17th-century attire and posing with a bust of the poet Homer.
+The result was this piece, wherein you can see Aristotle dressed in 17th-century attire and posing with a bust of the poet Homer.

-It symbolises that philosophy comes before poetry and art in general.
+This idea is contrary to the most widely accepted theme that philosophy comes before poetry and art in general.
 Thus, Aristotle is inspired by the poet.
-The political aspect is also represented by the portrait of Alexander on Aristotle’s medallion.
+The political aspect is represented by the portrait of Alexander the Great on Aristotle’s medallion.

 The piece was acquired by the MET in 1961 for the modest sum of 2.3 million dollars.

 The Musicians or Concert of Youths is an oil on canvas from the Italian baroque master Michelangelo Merisi da Caravaggio.
 As a naturalist, realist, and great user of chiaroscuro, Caravaggio is famous for this huge work.